This “spaceship” is Wally’s new superyacht. It is called WHY200

 Wally WHY 200

-At 27 meters long, the new Wally WHY200 brings with her a number of seemingly contrasting features.
-For example, the interior spaces are incredible with a forward owner’s stateroom and about 50 percent more liveability on board than an equally long powerboat.
-At the same time, however, the performance is that of a semi-displacement yacht and not a pure displacement as you would expect.
+At 27 meters long, the new Wally WHY200 brings with it a number of seemingly contrasting features.
+For example, the interior spaces are incredible with an owner’s stateroom in the bow and about 50 percent more living space on board than on an equal length motor boat.
+At the same time, however, the performance is that of a semi-displacement yacht and not a pure displacement yacht as one would expect.

-This superyacht has on its side a series of important names in design, starting with the Wally team, led by Luca Bassani, working together with the Ferretti Group Engineering Department.
-Also collaborating are Laurent Giles NA for naval architecture and Studio A. Vallicelli & C for interior design.
+This superyacht has on its side a number of very important signatures in design starting with the Wally team, led by Luca Bassani, working together with the Ferretti Group Engineering Department.
+Also collaborating were Laurent Giles NA for naval architecture and Studio A. Vallicelli & C for interior design.

 The challenge to catamarans and their infinite volumes is open, and this motoryacht also brings some advantages.
-Stability is still on the side of multi-hulls in terms of stability of form, but as Stefano de Vivo, Wally’s Managing Director, explains: “…thanks to its widebody profile, this 200 GT yacht offers both much more generous volumes than conventional powerboats, and a living area and stability decidedly superior to any other competitor.
-In fact, it has all the advantages of a catamaran but without its limitations, namely the lack of volume brought by the central hull and the difficulties of mooring.
+Stability is still on the side of multi-hulls for stability of form, but as Stefano de Vivo, Wally’s managing director, explains, “…graced by its widebody profile, this 200-GT yacht offers both much more generous volumes than conventional powerboats and significantly more living space and stability than any of its competitors.
+In fact it boasts all the advantages of a catamaran but without its limitations, namely lack of the volume brought by the center hull and the difficulties of mooring.”

 WHY200 features a 4.7-meter-high glazed bow that houses a 37-square-meter master suite overlooking the sea, with uninterrupted 270-degree views of the horizon.
-In addition, this cabin is exceptional thanks to a layout that places the engine room at the opposite end of the boat.
+In addition, this cabin is exceptional due to a layout that includes the placement of the engine room at the opposite end of the boat.

-The Wally’s upper deck has a glass and carbon dome, typical of Wally that is also echoed in the clean, angular aesthetic, a hallmark of Wally since the 118 Wallypower.
-Also on the upper deck, the elongated, structural pillarless top is the result of painstaking design and engineering work.
+The upper deck of the Wally has a glass and carbon dome, typical of Wally that is also echoed in the clean, angular aesthetics, a hallmark of Wally since the 118 Wallypower.
+Also on the upper deck, the elongated, structural, pillarless top is the result of painstaking design and engineering work.

 Wally WHY200 – Interior

-The first unit, which will be “Wally Silver” in color, will feature a four-cabin layout: the master with two separate bathrooms on the main, a VIP, and two guests on the lower deck.
-The absolute novelty will be a carbon staircase laminated in a single piece that, in addition to having a load-bearing function, has the task of connecting the three decks with lightness.
-Thus, any bulkheads in the 61-square-meter open space salon with a kitchen will be superfluous.
-Open-pore teak has been chosen for the furniture.
-Always in teak will be the walkways of the two lounges and the corridor of the lower deck.
+The first unit, which will be colored “Wally Silver,” will feature the four-cabin layout: the master with two separate bathrooms in the main, a VIP and two guests in the lower deck.
+Brand new will be a one-piece laminated carbon staircase that, in addition to having a load-bearing function, has the task of lightly connecting the three decks.
+Any bulkheads in the 61-square-meter open-plan living room with kitchen will thus be superfluous.
+Open-pore teak was chosen for the furniture.
+Also made of teak will be the walkways of the two lounges and the lower deck corridor.

-Thanks to the 5G wireless network connection with home automation control, the guests will be able to manage all the audio/video systems through mobile devices, both outside and inside the boat and control – through the integrated system of Naviop – also the data related to navigation, keeping constantly under control the progress and the parameters of the yacht.
-The first unit will mount a 55″ TV in the upper salon and a 5.1 Premium audio system on the main and upper, while a Sonance audio system will serve the external areas.
+Thanks to the home automation-controlled 5G wireless network connection, guests will be able to manage all audio/video systems via mobile devices, both outside and inside the vessel, and control-through Naviop’s integrated system-navigation data as well, keeping constant track of the yacht’s progress and parameters.
+The first unit will mount a 55-inch TV in the upper salon and a 5.1 Premium sound system on the main and upper, while a Sonance sound system will serve the outdoor areas.

 Wally WHY200 – Beach Club

-WHY200 thanks to the folding walls of the beach club has an access to the sea on three sides that bring up to 32 square meters of surface available aft.
-WHY200 also has two garages with a considerable storage capacity: onboard can be housed a 4.05 m jet tender, wave runner, seabob, paddleboard, and any type of water toy.
+WHY200 thanks to the beach club’s retractable bulwarks has access to the sea on three sides, bringing up to 32 sq. m. the available area aft.
+WHY200 also has two garages with substantial storage capacity: a 4.05 m jet tender, wave runner, seabob, paddleboard and all kinds of water toys can be accommodated on board.

 Wally WHY 200